tschmidt/liquid-awesome-codeblock/README.md

       code goes here
     {% endawesome_codeblock %}

 You can choose to add line numbers as well.
-Refer to the documentation for CodeRay::Encoder::HTML for values that can be passed in.
+Really, any value here will indicate that you want to show line numbers.

     {% awesome_codeblock show_line_numbers:true %}
       code goes here